-Further details of all the walks can be found on the Walking for Health website.
+Further details of all the walks can be found on the Healthy Walks website.

 All walks are free of charge and are led by a trained volunteer walks leader.
 There is also a ‘Back marker’ who will walk at the pace of the slowest person.
 Each walk will last between 45-60 minutes and you will be encouraged to walk at your own comfortable pace.
 Often a stop on route is made for refreshments.

 It is not a race so don’t worry if you are not able to walk quickly, everybody starts somewhere!

 So if you would like to join a walk and get fitter whilst enjoying the beauty of some of Arun district's natural surroundings please email Freedom Leisure or call Littlehampton Wave Reception on 01903 725451.